New iPad 2017 Vs iPad Pro: Is The iPad Air 2 Successor Worth Buying?

 The new iPad 2017 only costs $329 (almost half the price of a Pro) with 32GB internal storage and Wi-Fi connectivity.
 The price tag can go up to $459 for the WiFi + Cellular model with the same memory.

 Apple will start taking orders on March 24 and start delivering to customers and stores next week.
-Customers can choose from three color options: Silver, Gold, and Space Gray.
+Customers can choose from three color options: Silver, Gold and Space Gray.

 [Featured Image by Adam Berry/Getty Images for Apple]